zmalone/chef-web-docs/source/index.md

 **Q: What is Chef?**<br>
 A: Chef is an infrastructure automation and configuration management framework.
 Simply put, Chef is "Infrastructure as Code".

-**Q: Can I use Chef with Amazon AWS, Google App Engine, Rackspace, or another cloud provider?**<br>
+**Q: Can I use Chef with Amazon AWS, Windows Azure, Google App Engine, Rackspace, or another cloud provider?**<br>
-A: Chef supports a wide variety of cloud providers including Amazon AWS, Google App Engine, OpenStack, Rackspace, and Linode.
+A: Chef supports a wide variety of cloud providers including Amazon AWS, Windows Azure, Google App Engine, OpenStack, Rackspace, and Linode.
 To see if your provider is supported, visit the [Chef Docs](http://docs.opscode.com).

 **Q: What are all these `.pem` files?**<br>
 A: Chef uses those pem files to authenticate you against the Chef Server.